Sheikhfathollahi/Passport-Reader/README.md

 ![img](image_Homo.jpg)

 ## second Step
-In the second step we have to apply threshold on image.
+In the second step, we have to apply a threshold on the image.
 ![img](Threshold_Image.jpg)

 ## Third Step
-After applying threshold on image, we have to crop the rigon of interest.
+After applying the threshold on the image, we have to crop the region of interest.
 ![img](imgout_Pass.jpg)

 ## Fourth Step
-The cropped image then splited into eight sub-images and then feed the model for prediction.
+The cropped image is then split into eight sub-images and then feeds the model for prediction.
 ![img](Final_Result.jpg)

 ## Install requirements